telerik/xaml-docs/getting-started/installation/installation-installing-from-nuget-wpf.md

 * Nuget packages with all of the UI for WPF assemblies:

-    These packages are not available for download from the Telerik Nuget Server.
+ >tip These packages are not available for download from the Telerik Nuget Server.
 To use them, check out the [using a local package source](#using-a-local-package-source) section.

     > The NuGet packages containing all of the UI for WPF dlls are available for the supported .NET Framework versions.
 Since __R1 2019__, a .NET Core 3 UI for WPF NuGet Package is also available.
     >![Common Installing From NuGet NetCore](images/Common_InstallingFromNuGet_NetCore.png)